Best Things to Do in Sydney

 You may conveniently want to combine all three of them into a round-trip!

-Finally, from the top, you can also choose to do the Scenic Skyway which takes you right across the valley!
+Finally, from the top, you can also choose to do the Scenic Skyway, which takes you across the valley!
 The views through the glass bottom floor are breathtaking!

-Either you now have dinner in Katoomba before going back to Sydney – or you catch the train back to Sydney in due time for your dinner there (the train ride is approximately 2 hours!).
+Either you now have dinner in Katoomba before returning to Sydney – or you catch the train back to Sydney in due time for your dinner there (the train ride is approximately 2 hours!).

 Read more about Australia: 10-Day Itinerary in Queensland